-Apricot clafoutis is undoubtedly the perfect summer dessert.
-From June onwards, take advantage of ripe apricots to prepare this simple, economical and ever-popular dessert.
-Its melt-in-the-mouth texture is reminiscent of flan, and it takes just a few minutes to prepare: ideal when you want to treat yourself without spending hours in the kitchen.
+Apricot clafoutis is without a doubt the perfect summer dessert.
+As soon as June arrives, take advantage of ripe apricots to prepare this simple, budget-friendly, and always popular treat.
+With its creamy custard and fresh apricots, this timeless French dessert has a soft, flan-like texture and only takes a few minutes to make, ideal when you want to enjoy something delicious without spending hours in the kitchen.

-The recipe is accessible to all.
-If you know how to make pancake batter, you’ll have no trouble making this clafoutis, which is simply apricots and a light pastry.
-It’s also the perfect dessert to take to a friend’s house, or to impress mother-in-law without the stress.
+his recipe is easy for everyone to make.
+If you know how to make crêpe batter, you’ll have no trouble preparing this clafoutis, made simply with apricots and a light batter.

-By the way, did you know that in reality, only cherry clafoutis can be called “clafoutis”?
-When other fruits are used, they should be called flognarde or flaugnarde.
-For example, the Corrèze blueberry flognarde is very famous.
-Yet the dough remains exactly the same, it’s just the fruit that changes.
+By the way, did you know that, technically, only a cherry clafoutis can truly be called ‘clafoutis’?
+When other fruits are used, the dessert should actually be called a ‘flognarde’ (or ‘flaugnarde’).
+For example, the blueberry clafoutis from the Corrèze region is very popular.
+Yet the batter remains exactly the same , only the fruit changes.

 But for the sake of simplicity and habit, we often continue to say apricot clafoutis, because everyone understands what dessert it is.